Cotswolds Wedding Venues & Planning Guide

 With its proximity to London and easy accessibility, the Cotswolds combines rural romance with sophisticated wedding venues and world-class hospitality.

-Couples drawn to Cotswolds also love nearby Scottish Highlands, United Kingdom and Tuscany, Italy for a similar wedding experience.
+Couples drawn to Cotswolds often stay at nearby Scottish Highlands, United Kingdom and Tuscany, Italy.
+Same weather window, a slightly different room.

 Storybook Setting